-As a collector and dealer for over 15 years, the items used in everyday early American life have appealed to me.
-Whether due to the inherent soft gleaming beauty of pewter, the colorful artistry of decorated tinware, or the rounded form of a cast iron pitcher, the eye is drawn to these commonplace items.
+As a collector and dealer for over 25 years, the items used in everyday early American life have appealed to me.
+Whether due to the inherent soft gleaming beauty of pewter, the colorful artistry of decorated tinware, or the rounded form of a cast iron pitcher, my eye is drawn to these commonplace items.

 While originally useful functioning items, all of the antiques at American Life Antiques are objects that have drawn me because they are beautiful objects in their own right.
 Nonetheless, in almost every instance, these scarce antiques remain useful as well as decorative.
 I hope these offerings appeal to you as well.